Tsimwi/Teaching-HEIGVD-AMT-2019-Project-Two/doc/apiDocumentation.md

 #### Table relation

 We chose a relation `ManyToMany` between our two tables.
 This choice mean that we have to take care to "wire" both side of the relation.
-We manage this relationship only in one place in the code, that's why we still chose this option but if the API grow it would be a good idea to to a table.
+We manage this relationship only in one place in the code, that's why we still chose this option but if the API grow it would be a good idea to do a table with an ID and two relation `ManyToOne` to the two other tables.

 #### JWT filter